Aldikitta/CoroutinesExample/README.md

 # CoroutinesExample

-# How Suspendinf functions works
+# How Suspending functions works
 Let's say we have a function named myFunction.